SAR Technology platform

 Clarity’s SAR Technology platform can be used in conjunction with any number of cancer targeting molecules to create new radiopharmaceutical products, which are developed in Clarity’s discovery program.

-Clarity has a number of research and development projects in its Discovery Program, including:
+Clarity has a number of R&D projects in its Discovery Program, including:

 • New pipeline products; and